Habits of Heart and Mind: How to Fortify Civic Culture

 Principles of mutual aid can also be applied on the individual level.
 Some teachers organize informal tutoring for students outside class time.
 They provide academic support while also gaining insight into the challenges their students face.
 Some students later tutor younger children, extending the cycle of mutual aid.
 Accountability also factors in: all participants are responsible for following through on their commitments.

 One example of mutual aid in a network format is the Civic Collaboratory.41 This model, developed by Citizen University, helps community organizations gather individuals from various sectors to build relationships.
 Civic Collaboratory gatherings are structured to build bonds of trust and affection among members.
 Those bonds are foundational to the ongoing circulation of mutual aid.
 Members make commitments to support other members’ projects and initiatives.
 Such a dynamic cultivates a culture of trust, mutuality, and accountability, in which members commit to their promises and circulate resources to drive societal transformation.
-For instance, the San Francisco Civic Collaboratory brings together more than one hundred civic leaders quarterly.
+For instance, the Atlanta Civic Collaboratory brings together more than one hundred civic leaders quarterly.
 At a recent gathering, the group discussed strategies to address homelessness.
 Members committed resources like volunteer hours, fundraising support, and collaboration on policy proposals.
 This mutual aid approach fosters cooperation between nonprofits, businesses, and government.

 For details on an example of a local Civic Collaboratory in action, see Atlanta.